vekonyat/ATC_MiThermometer/README.md

 >1.8 Time display (instead of a blinking smile)<br>
 >1.9 Recording measurements to flash memory (cyclic buffer for 19632 measurements)<br>
 >2.0 Recording measurements with averaging to flash memory<br>
+>2.1 Periodic display refresh for MHO-C401, 'Erase mi-keys' option to return to original firmware<br>

 ### Average consumption:
 >* #### LYWSD03MMC - Default settings (Advertising interval of 2.5 seconds, the measurement interval 10 sec):